Kat9-123/asa/Sublang.md

 ## Miscellaneous Syntax sugar
 ### Mult operator
-When the '*' is placed before a literal `n`, the previous token is repeated `n` times
+When the '*' is placed before a literal `n`, the previous token is repeated `n` times.
 ```clojure
 label * 3 ; =>
 label label label